Galant Schemata

 Galant Schemata, as described by Robert Gjerdingen in Music in the Galant Style, are "stock musical phrases" in Galant music.
 The concept of a musical schema is based on schema theory in psychology.
 Each schema has discernible internal characteristics—such as voice leading, number of events, and relative metric strength and weakness of such events—as well as normative placements in the musical structure as a whole.
 According to Gjerdingen, the usage of these schemata in a conventional, seamless sequence is "a hallmark of the galant style" and a consequence of the partimento pedagogical tradition of Neapolitan conservatories.
+Galant schemata, broadly speaking, can be distinguished among opening, closing, cadential, pre-cadential, and post-cadential varieties.

-Different schemata and their descriptions
+Opening Schemata

 Romanesca

 The Romanesca originated from the 16th and 17th centuries as a common musical backdrop in a minor key for singing poetry as well as the basis for variations over a repeating harmonic progression.
 The later Romanesca is a similar progression and features three variants: the leaping variant, the stepwise variant, and the galant variant, a hybrid of the previous two.
 Gjerdingen describes the Romanesca as an "opening gambit," meaning that the normative placement of the Romanesca would conventionally be found at the beginning of phrasal structure.
 A Romanesca melody usually features emphases on scale degrees 1 and 5.